 Pour the heavy cream, sugar, vanilla, and salt into a Mason jar.
 Add in flavorings (crushed cookies, flavored extract, fruit) if using.

-- When swirling in your ribbon, make sure the bottom of the chopstick or spoon handle hits the base and sides of the jar for better distribution.
+- When swirling in a ribbon, make sure the bottom of the chopstick or spoon handle hits the base and sides of the jar for even distribution.

 - Avoid over-mixing to maintain thicker swirls.